Baby Lloyd Stallworth: Performances

-"We never got paid for that film (Ski Party), and we filmed every day".

-By 1968, Byrd and Bennett had also left, effectively spelling the end of the Famous Flames.
-Byrd returned for a time, then left permanently in 1973.
-Brown's career continued successfully in the funk genre.

-In 2012, on the eve of the group's 2012 Rock and Roll Hall of Fame induction, Bobby Bennett, the last surviving member of the group, said in an interview with The Cleveland Plain Dealer newspaper, "Every time one of The Flames left, it was because of money.
-James wanted all of the money for himself, and we wanted to get paid our money".

 Litigation

-In 2002, along with band member Fred Wesley, Flames members Stallworth, Bobby Byrd, and Bobby Bennett retained Richard Yellen, an attorney, to begin legal proceedings against James Brown for alleged non-payment of royalties.
+In 2002, along with band member Fred Wesley, Famous Flames Stallworth, Bobby Byrd, and Bobby Bennett retained Richard Yellen, an attorney, to begin legal proceedings against James Brown for alleged non-payment of royalties.
 The lawsuit was filed in the New York state supreme court on October 31, 2002, and then in the Manhattan federal court.
 Baby Lloyd and Bobby Bennett sought $7 million, Byrd $5 million (and $2 million for his wife, singer Vicki (Anderson) Byrd) as royalties from the 1960s and 1970s.
 The lawsuit was dismissed because the statute of limitations had expired.

 Rock and Roll Hall of Fame controversy

 In 1986, James Brown was inducted as one of the charter members of The Rock and Roll Hall of Fame without The Famous Flames.
 This led to long lasting controversy over the following 27 years.

 In 2011, eleven years after Stallworth's death, five years after Bobby Byrd's death, and seven years after John Terry's death, Terry Stewart, the chief executive officer of the Rock and Roll Hall of Fame, formed a Special Committee to consider the bands and groups that had been eligible for induction, but were left out because of the impact of their lead singers or front men.
 Concerning the omission of the Flames when Brown was inducted alone in 1986, Stewart said, "There was no legislative intent [as to] why they (the Famous Flames) weren't included; somehow, they just got overlooked."